Domain lookup by TLD

 Why are .ai and .io more expensive than .com?

-Both are ccTLDs (.ai is Anguilla, .io is the British Indian Ocean Territory) with registry-set pricing. .ai prices surged with the AI boom to roughly USD 80–200/yr; .io sits around USD 35–50/yr, still well above .com's USD 10–15.
+Both are ccTLDs (.ai is Anguilla, .io is the British Indian Ocean Territory) with registry-set pricing. .ai prices surged with the AI boom and are billed in 2-year minimum terms — about USD 150–220 up front (~USD 75–110/yr); .io sits around USD 35–60/yr, still well above .com's USD 10–15 (approximate 2026 figures; actual pricing varies by registrar and renewal).

 If a domain lookup shows the domain has expired, can I register it immediately?